-In the ensuing debate, prize-winning Afghan filmmaker and activist Sahraa Karimi, renowned researcher and human rights defender Eyal Weizman and Sonia Nandzik from Refocus Media Labs will discuss how images can influence politics, how we can practice solidarity in times of humanitarian crises and how the subjects of media reports can become the authors of their own stories.
-In order to not only talk about, but also with those at the heart of the discussions, the film’s co-directors Yaser Akbari and Nazanin Foroghi will be connected via video live from Levos.
-Circumstances permitting, another member of the collective will be on stage.
+In the ensuing debate, prize-winning Afghan filmmaker and activist Sahraa Karimi, renowned researcher and human rights defender Eyal Weizman and Douglas Herman from Refocus Media Labs discussed how images can influence politics, how we can practice solidarity in times of humanitarian crises and how the subjects of media reports can become the authors of their own stories.
+In order to not only talk about, but also with those at the heart of the discussions, the film’s co-directors Yaser Akbari and Nazanin Foroghi were connected via video live from Levos.

-The event will be hybrid – with a live audience at the Maxim Gorki Theater and a parallel livestream online.
-For those who cannot connect live, a recording of the discussion and the film will remain available online.
+The event was be hybrid – with a live audience at the Maxim Gorki Theater and a parallel livestream online.

 More on the debate series Berliner Korrespondenzen and the accompanying book series.